UniversalAptronym/Locus-Server/Instructions/Getting_a_Domain_Name_(Web_URL).md

 # __Instructions__

-These instructions will get you a web domain, with a unique URL along with the services of an organization known as Cloudflare to route web traffic through it, which as of 2024 costs ~$10/yr.
-These steps are tedious and may be opaque if you're not familiar with internet backend terminology.
-But don't worry, none of this is technically complicated, you're just filling out paperwork.
-Quite literally, this is the paperwork you fill out so that the internet has a contact address for your equipment.
-It's just that instead of sending letters to a mailbox, it's sending information packets to an IP address (IP means Internet Protocol).
+This section will show you how to get a web domain and sign up for Cloudflare, a company which provides (among other things) web traffic routing services.
+As of 2025, Cloudflare's services cost about $10/yr.
+This section may be harder to understand if you're unfamiliar with internet backend terminology, but it's not technically complicated.
+In essence, you're filling out paperwork.

-Note: Updates to Cloudflare's user interface may cause the website's layout to be different than the following pictures.
-Hopefully they will still be a helpful visual aid even if that happens.
-Please leave a note in the `Issues` tab of the Locus Server's Github repository, if that happens.
+Note: Updates to Cloudflare's website may cause its user interface or layout to be different than it's shown in the following pictures.
+If this is the case, please leave a note in the `Issues` tab of the Locus Server's Github repository.

-First, go to [IPchicken](https://ipchicken.com/) to find your router's **global IP address**.
+1. Go to [IPchicken](https://ipchicken.com/) to find your router's **global IP address**.
 It should be of the form **XXX.XXX.XXX.XXX**, where each **XXX** can be 1, 2, or 3 digits.
-This is the mailbox for your piece of the internet. **Write this down.** It will be used throughout the rest of this instruction page, and for future instructions as well.
+This is the mailbox for your piece of the internet. **Write this down.** It will be used in this section and future sections.

-Second, go to [Cloudflare's website](https://www.cloudflare.com/).
-You should bookmark this website, in case you ever need to manage your account in the future.
+2. Go to [Cloudflare's website](https://www.cloudflare.com/).
+We recommend bookmarking this website in case you ever need to manage your account in the future.
 Click the `Sign Up` button to make an account.
-Select the `Free` option. ("Free" means you are opting to not pay for Cloudflare support and extra features, which businesses use.
+Select the `Free` option. ("Free" means you are opting to not pay for Cloudflare support and extra features.
+Businesses need these features, but you do not.
 You will still have to pay for the web domain you will be using.)

-Once you have an account, go to your [Cloudflare dashboard](https://dash.cloudflare.com).
+3. Once you have an account, go to your [Cloudflare dashboard](https://dash.cloudflare.com).
 You should be at `Account Home`.
 If not, click that tab on the left.
 Click `Add A New Domain`, then `Or register a new domain ->`.
 Enter your desired URL into the search bar to see if it's available.
 We recommend selecting a **.org** or **.com** address, as these are open to anyone to register. `Confirm` your desired URL and purchase it.

 <img src="../Media_Repository/Cloudflare_Account_Home.png" alt="Cloudflare account home" title="Cloudflare account home" width="35%"/> <img src="../Media_Repository/Cloudflare_New_Domain_1.png" alt="Cloudflare new domain 1" title="Cloudflare new domain 1" width="25%"/> <img src="../Media_Repository/Cloudflare_New_Domain_2.png" alt="Cloudflare new domain 2" title="Cloudflare new domain 2" width="30%"/>

-**NOTE:** If you do not renew your URL when your payment period is finished, you will lose it.
+**Warning:** If you do not renew your URL when your payment period is finished, you will lose it.
 If you are using this for secure communication that is a security risk, as someone else could take the URL and pretend to be your secure server.

-Return to Cloudflare's `Account Home`.
+4. Return to Cloudflare's `Account Home`.
 Click your chosen URL under `Domain`.
-Click the `DNS` (Domain Name System) tab on the left, then click `Add A Record` (you may have to scroll down to find this).
+Click the `DNS` (Domain Name System) tab on the left, then click `Add A Record`.
+You may have to scroll down to find `Add A Record`.
 Make sure the `Type` field is **A**, the `Name` field is **@**, and the `Proxy Status` switch is set to **Proxied**.
-Enter the global IP address you found above into the `IPv4 address` field.
+Enter the global IP address you found in Step 1 into the `IPv4 address` field.
 Then click `Save`.
-To creates an internet record which lets computers find your device when your URL is typed into a browser.
+You now have an internet record which lets computers find your device by using your chosen URL.

 <img src="../Media_Repository/Cloudflare_Domain_0.png" alt="Cloudflare Domain Selection" title="Cloudflare Domain Selection" width="30%"/> <img src="../Media_Repository/Cloudflare_Domain_1.png" alt="Cloudflare DNS button" title="Cloudflare DNS button" width="30%"/> <img src="../Media_Repository/Cloudflare_DNS.png" alt="Cloudflare DNS fields" title="Cloudflare DNS fields" width="30%"/>

-Note: If you move your equipment so that it is connected to a different internet router, during a home move for example, you will need to use [IPchicken](https://ipchicken.com/) to find your new global IP address and change the `IPv4 address` field here to that new value.
+**Caution**: If you move your equipment so that it is connected to a different internet router (if you move apartments, for example), your global IP address will change.
+Repeat Step 1 to find your new global IP address, then change the `IPv4 address` field in this Step to that new value.

-Next we will set up a "tunnel", which allows encryption and decrytion of the information which passes through your web domain, ensuring it occurs safely within you self-hosted server.
+Next, you will set up a "tunnel".
+This allows encryption of the information which is sent to your web domain and ensures that encrypted information is only decrypted within the safety of your self-hosted server.

-Return to `Account Home` (there is a back arrow in the top left which will take you there).
-Click `Zero Trust` on the left.
-Click `Networks` on the left.
-Click `Create a tunnel`.
+5. Return to `Account Home`.
+On the left-hand side of your screen, click `Zero Trust`, then `Networks`, and finally `Create a tunnel`.
 Select `Cloudflared`.
-Enter a tunnel name and click `Save Tunnel`.
-You do not have to record this name and it will be here on your Cloudflare account if you ever need it again.
-Select `Docker` (this is one of the operating softwares, like Windows or Mac, underlying what you will install later).
-Click the two-overlapping-pages icon to **copy** the text which appears.
+Enter a name for your tunnel and click `Save Tunnel`.
+You do not have to record this name - it will be here on your Cloudflare account if you ever need it again.
+Select `Docker`.
+Select the text which appears, then either click the **Copy** icon or press **CTRL + C** (for Linux or Windows) or **CMD + C** (for Mac) to *Copy* that text.

 <img src="../Media_Repository/Cloudflare_Zero_Trust_1.png" alt="Cloudflare Networks button" title="Cloudflare Networks button" width="30%"/> <img src="../Media_Repository/Cloudflare_Zero_Trust_2.png" alt="Cloudflare tunnel button" title="Cloudflare tunnel button" width="30%"/> <img src="../Media_Repository/Cloudflare_Zero_Trust_3.png" alt="Cloudflare Cloudflared button" title="Cloudflare Cloudflared button" width="30%"/>

 <img src="../Media_Repository/Cloudflare_Zero_Trust_4.png" alt="Cloudflare tunnel name field" title="Cloudflare tunnel name field" width="30%"/> <img src="../Media_Repository/Cloudflare_Zero_Trust_5.png" alt="Cloudflare connector text" title="Cloudflare connector text" width="30%"/>

+6. If you haven't already, create a dedicated folder for information about your server on your computer.
+Open this folder.
+If you already have a dedicated folder, navigate to it.

+7. Within this folder, create a new plaintext file (plaintext files have the file extension **.txt**).
+Open this file, then press **CTRL + V** (for Linux or Windows) or **CMD + V** (for Mac) to *Paste* the text you copied in Step 5 into the file.
+Save this file and leave it open.
+You will need this later.

-Navigate to a folder on your computer you will remember later.
-Create a new text file in that folder.
-On Windows, you do this by right clicking inside the folder, scrolling down to `New`, then scrolling down to `New Text Document`.
-Then **paste** the text you copied into the new text document and save it.
-We will need this later.
-Finally, return to the Cloudflare webpage, scroll down, and click `Next` at the bottom of the page.
-This will take you to the page below.
-(Note that the `Save` button will either say `Save Tunnel` or `Save Hostname` depending on what point of the process you are at.)
+8. Finally, return to the Cloudflare webpage, scroll down, and click `Next` at the bottom of the page.
+This will take you to the page pictured below.

+**Note:** Depending on what part of the process you're at, the `Save` button will either say `Save Tunnel` or `Save Hostname`.

 <img src="../Media_Repository/Cloudflare_New_Text.png" alt="How to make a new text document.png" title="How to make a new text document" width="30%"/> <img src="../Media_Repository/Cloudflare_Public_Hostname_0.png" alt="Cloudflare Public Hostname Blank" title="Cloudflare Public Hostname Blank" width="50%"/>

-What you do next depends on whether you are setting up a full home server, or just a secure communications hub.
+What you do next depends on whether you are setting up a full home server or only a secure communications hub.
 Follow the instructions below based on your choice.
 Either way, this next step will set up a series of sub-websites which you will use to access various functions of your Raspberry Pi.
 For example, `databag.[exampleweburl].org` will take you to your secure communications hub.
 Meanwhile `nginx.[exampleweburl].org` will take you to part of your device's security interface, and `pihole.[exampleweburl].org` will take you to the control panel for an adblocker which will reduce the number of ads for all devices on your internet.

 ## __Full Home Server and Secure Communications__